django/deps/accepted/0201-simplified-routing-syntax.rst

 The following independent tasks can be identified:

 * Implement several ``Converters``, and document the API.
+* Add support for the new style ``path`` function, with an underlying implementation based on the regex urls.
+* Add ``re_path``, with ``from django.conf.urls import url`` becoming a shim for it.
 * Implement the ``converters`` argument.
 This adds the low-level API support for type coercion.
 Ensure that lookups perform type coercion, and correspondingly, that calls to ``reverse`` work correctly with typed arguments.
-* Add support for the new style ``path`` function, with an underlying implementation based on the regex urls.
-* Add ``re_path``, with ``from django.conf.urls import url`` becoming a shim for it.
-* Add support for registering custom converters, as defined in the Django settings.
+* Add support for registering custom converters.
+* Add dedicated tests for both the old and new style, so there's adequate coverage.
+Currently only URL reversing is tested.
+URL resolution is only exercised as a side effect of unrelated tests.
 * Document the new style URL configuration.
 * Update existing URL cases in the documentation throughout.
 * Update the tests throughout, updating to the new style wherever possible.